Discord-Agora/Threads/README.md

 - `/posts lock`: Lock the current post
 - `/posts unlock`: Unlock the current post
 - Right-click menu on messages: **Message in Post** for deletion
-- Right-click menu on users: **User in Post** for banning/unbanning
+- Right-click menu on users: **User in Post** for banning, unbanning, sharing permissions, or revoking permissions
 - Right-click menu on messages: **Tags in Post** for tag management

 ## Configuration